gagvirus/an-archer-game/ROADMAP.md

 ### Bugs & Improvements

-- Ability to select stats with keyboard (e.g. 1,2,3,4)
 - bug - damage is not applied immediately after allocating stat - it's active after allocating and then leveling up
 - rename levels to stages
 - log improvements